cf73/humanity/content/collections/articles/for-reasons-that-are-not-well-understood-wars-codes-are-safer-for-most-of-us-than-loves.md

     content:
       -
         type: text
-        text: 'Titled "Roger Federer as religious experience," this is a deeply insightful and fun read that tells us much about human choices around how we understand our differences and resolve our conflicts.'
+        text: 'Titled "Roger Federer as religious experience," this is a deeply insightful, fun, and unusual analysis that tells us much about human choices around how we understand our differences and resolve our conflicts.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Here is another of David Foster Wallace''s observations: "Beauty is not the goal of competitive sports, but high-level sports are a prime venue for the expression of human beauty.
+The relation is roughly that of courage to war."'
   -
     type: paragraph
 article_text: